 Invitations: Too Early, Too Late, or Not at All

-No matter your natural hair color, you’ll have to be a real Goldilocks when it comes to mailing out party invitations—don’t be too early or too late, but just right.
-As prudent as it may seem to give more than adequate lead time for invitations, sending the invite for a 4th of July party in early April gives potential guests too much time to forget about their plans.
+No matter your natural hair color, you'll have to be a real Goldilocks when it comes to mailing out party invitations—don't be too early or too late, but just right.
+As prudent as it may seem to give more than adequate lead time for invitations, sending the invite for a 4th of July party in early April offers potential guests too much time to forget about their plans.
 Conversely, an invitation with too little notice means that many guests will have made plans already—especially for big holidays or three-day weekends—and will be unable to attend.
 Fortunately, nailing down the sweet spot for invitations is much easier than finding the perfect porridge temperature.
-Anywhere between three and six weeks should be the happy medium you seek that will allow guests to make plans without forgetting them.
+Anywhere between three and six weeks should be the happy medium you seek to allow guests to make plans without forgetting them.

 Not Having a Backup Plan